|Iconic Georgia Peach,|

 The key to choosing the best peaches (whether clingstone, freestone, white or yellow) is to feel and smell the fruit.
 Look for peaches that are somewhat firm yet yield lightly to pressure when applied.
 When you can smell the sweetness of a peach without even taking a bite, then you know that fruit is ready to eat.
 Color is rarely a good indicator of the readiness of a peach.

-*This June, Atlanta celebrates the 75th Anniversary of Margaret Mitchell's classic novel "Gone with the Wind."
+*June 2011, Atlanta celebrates the 75th Anniversary of Margaret Mitchell's classic novel "Gone with the Wind."